 Lack of Convenience

-Another potential reason someone might switch banks is due to a lack of convenience, such as a bank’s hours being incompatible with their schedule or the bank not having a widespread enough network of ATMs.
+Another potential reason someone might switch banks is due to a lack of convenience, such as a bank’s hours being incompatible with their schedule or the bank not having a widespread enough network of ATMs so they wind up paying many ATM fees.
 When banking becomes inconvenient through a certain financial institution, that could spur someone to seek a more practical solution.

 Dissatisfaction With the Account